Can You Pour Fabric Softener Directly On Clothes?

 Risks of Pouring Fabric Softener Directly on Clothes

-Pouring fabric softener directly on clothes can have several potential risks and drawbacks.
+Pouring fabric softener directly on clothes carries several documented risks that affect both your garments and your washing machine.

 Staining